Michael-F-Ellis/MIRRA/README.md

 # MIRRA
 Maximum Income Ratio Redistribution Algorithm
-See the Ipython Notebook, mirra.ipynb, for description, code, and sample outputs.
+Click the Ipython Notebook, mirra.ipynb, in the listing above for description, code, and sample outputs.